 From the standpoint of the home versions, this game was drastically different from the previous installment which played in a more open-ended manner, but lacked much in the way of liscenced entities such as music and characters.
 Popular entries in the franchise after this title continued to build on this gameplay blueprint.

 The game follows the classic beat-em-up formula.
-You move your character around on a 3D plane from a 2D perspective and defeat all enemies on the screen in order to proceed to the right.
+The player's turtle moves around on a 3D plane from a 2D perspective and defeats all enemies on the screen in order to proceed to the right.

 The controls for this game are simple.
 One button attacks and the other one jumps.
-If you press attack while jumping, you will perform a jump kick that is great for covering distance and avoiding danger.
-Pressing the attack button immediately after pressing the jump button will result in your turtle using a special attack that does more damage and will defeat most enemies in 1 hit.
+Attacking while jumping will perform a jump kick that is great for covering distance and avoiding danger.
+Pressing the attack button immediately after pressing the jump button will result in the turtle using a special attack that does more damage and will defeat most enemies in one hit.

-Many projectiles can be deflected or reflected by a well timed attack and there are plenty of objects in the environment that, if attacked, will become projectiles or bombs of your own.
+Many projectiles can be deflected or reflected by a well timed attack and there are plenty of objects in the environment that, if attacked, will become projectiles or bombs.

-There is only 1 power-up which is pizza that restores your health.
+There is only one power-up which is pizza that restores health.
 The only other way to gain health and/or extra lives is to obtain 200 points.
 Each enemy defeated is worth 1 point.
-In co-op modes you may also borrow a life from another player when you have run out.
+In co-op modes a player may also borrow a life from another player when they have run out.

 The game stars out on the top of a building where the turtles spot a building that's on fire.
 Turtles to the rescue!